decent-chat/decent/docs/api.md

 ### To client: `pingdata`

 Sent periodically (typically ever 10 seconds) by the server, as well as immediately upon the client socket connecting.
-Clients should respond with a `pong data` event, as described below.
+Clients should respond with a `pongdata` event, as described below.

 ### From client: `pongdata`

-Should be sent from clients in response to `ping for data`.
+Should be sent from clients in response to `pingdata`.
 Notifies the server of any information related to the particular socket.
 Passed data should include:

 * `sessionID`, if the client is "logged in" or keeping track of a session ID.
 This is used for keeping track of which users are online.